 For the definition of UpstreamConfiguration and DownstreamConfiguration see section 3.13.

 If no MachineId has been configured yet, the CurrentConfiguration message does not contain the attribute MachineId.

+QueryBoardInfo

+The QueryBoardInfo message is sent from the downstream machine to request information from the upstream machine about a lost board (see Appendix 4.1.3).